-Gain a good appreciation for Darwin’s artistic community.
-Then, tap into Australia’s wilder side.
+Gain a good appreciation for Darwin’s artistic community; then tap into Australia’s wilder side.
 Ride through the city past Christchurch Cathedral and the Botanical Gardens on your way to the Museum and Art Gallery of the Northern Territory.
-Tour exhibits featuring Aboriginal Art and work from the Oceania region.
-Head to Crocodylus Park, where things get a bit more primal.
-Watch as deadly saltwater crocodiles display their strength during an exciting feeding demonstration.
-It's beautiful in a beastly way.
-Some museum displays change and may not be available.
-Time at museums may not permit viewing of all exhibitions.
+There, tour exhibits of Aboriginal art and works from the Oceania region.
+Then head to Crocodylus Park, where things get more primal — don’t miss watching deadly saltwater crocodiles display their strength during an exciting feeding demonstration.